International Relations and History, BA (Hons)

 Course Overview

-Studying this three-year degree course opens up a range of exciting career opportunities by helping you develop skills, which are highly valued by employers.
+Studying this degree course opens up a range of exciting career opportunities by helping you develop skills such as working with primary sources, applying concepts to real-world scenarios, and interpreting complex events, which are all highly valued by employers.

 Why International Relations and History at Swansea?